awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

 In this configuration, all instances of the cluster must be assigned a public IP in order to get internet access\.
 To achieve this, do the following:
 + Make sure the head node is assigned a public IP address by either turning on the "Enable auto\-assign public IPv4 address" setting for the subnet used in [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`SubnetId`](HeadNode-v3.md#yaml-HeadNode-Networking-SubnetId) or by assigning an Elastic IP in [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`ElasticIp`](HeadNode-v3.md#yaml-HeadNode-Networking-ElasticIp)\.
 + Make sure the compute nodes are assigned a public IP address by either turning on the "Enable auto\-assign public IPv4 address" setting for the subnet used in [`Scheduling`](Scheduling-v3.md) / [`SlurmQueues`](Scheduling-v3.md#Scheduling-v3-SlurmQueues) / [`Networking`](Scheduling-v3.md#Scheduling-v3-SlurmQueues-Networking) / [`SubnetIds`](Scheduling-v3.md#yaml-Scheduling-SlurmQueues-Networking-SubnetIds) or by setting [`AssignPublicIp`](Scheduling-v3.md#yaml-Scheduling-SlurmQueues-Networking-AssignPublicIp): true in [`Scheduling`](Scheduling-v3.md) / [`SlurmQueues`](Scheduling-v3.md#Scheduling-v3-SlurmQueues) / [`Networking`](Scheduling-v3.md#Scheduling-v3-SlurmQueues-Networking)\.
-+ If you define a p4d instance type or another instance type that has multiple network interfaces or a network interface card, you must set [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`ElasticIp`](HeadNode-v3.md#yaml-HeadNode-Networking-ElasticIp) to `true` to provide public access\.
++ If you define a p4d instance type or another instance type that has multiple network interfaces or a network interface card to the head node, you must set [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`ElasticIp`](HeadNode-v3.md#yaml-HeadNode-Networking-ElasticIp) to `true` to provide public access\.
 AWS public IPs can only be assigned to instances launched with a single network interface\.
 For this case, we recommend that you use a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) to provide public access to the cluster compute nodes\.
-For more information on IP addresses, see [Assign a secondary private IPv4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html#ManageMultipleIP)\.
+For more information on IP addresses, see [Assign a public IPv4 address during instance launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) in the *Amazon EC2 User Guide for Linux Instances*\.
++ You can't define a p4d instance type or another instance type that has multiple network interfaces or a network interface card to compute nodes because AWS public IPs can only be assigned to instances launched with a single network interface\.
+For more information on IP addresses, see [Assign a public IPv4 address during instance launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) in the *Amazon EC2 User Guide for Linux Instances*\.

 For more information, see [ Enabling internet access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html#vpc-igw-internet-access) in *Amazon VPC User Guide*\.